 • Jobs are available throughout the UK, particularly in towns and cities.
 Some sectors of employment are more concentrated in London and the South East.

-• In some sectors, short-term contracts are common and you may need to be flexible to find a constant flow of work.
+• In some sectors, short-term contracts are common, so you may need to be flexible to find a constant flow of work.

 • There are opportunities for freelance or consultancy work once you've got substantial practical experience, which will suit you if you're outgoing and enjoy bidding for work, networking and making contacts.

-• Working to regular project deadlines can be challenging, especially if you're working on policy issues in a changing and quick response environment or working on more than one project.
+• Working to regular project deadlines can be challenging, and especially if you're focusing on policy issues in a changing and quick response environment or managing multiple projects.

 Qualifications